-Be careful when undertaking any electrical work.
-Check the credentials of anyone you hire to perform any electrical work on your property, and don’t be tempted to fly out a UK contractor.
-UK electrical qualifications are not valid in Portugal, and work can be considered illegal if not performed by a certified person.
+Be careful when undertaking any electrical work in Portugal.
+Check the credentials of anyone you hire to perform such work on your property.
+If you’re tempted to fly out a UK contractor, do make sure they’re qualified locally; UK electrical qualifications are not valid in Portugal.
+Work can be considered illegal if not performed – or at the very least, signed off – by a certified person.

-External renovations get a lot more complicated.
-If you intend to make your property larger or taller, or if you need to change the roof or façade of a building, you are going to need permission from your local camara (town hall).
+External renovations can get a lot more complicated than internal improvements.
+If you intend to make your property larger or taller, or if you need to change the roof or façade of a building, you will need permission from your local camara (town hall).
 For this, you will need an architect to draw up plans for you.
-The language barrier can become an issue, so if you cannot speak Portuguese, a friendly lawyer can help to ease the renovation process; we can recommend a solicitor; and if you already have a trusted solicitor who represented you through the property buying process, they should be able to help.
-Friends in high places can be useful in Portugal, so try to have someone on your team that knows some!
+The language barrier can become an issue here, so if you cannot speak Portuguese, a friendly lawyer can help to ease the renovation process.

-Get recommendations for tradespeople from other expats, via expat websites, or even from your real estate agent or solicitor.
-They will know who is legally authorised and well placed to undertake different renovation works.
+Get recommendations for tradespeople in Portugal from other expats, via expat websites, from AFPOP (an expat organisation), or even from your real estate agent or solicitor.
+They will know who is legally authorised and best-placed to undertake different renovation works.